 Hot days are upon us!
-A great way to cool off is with this chilled salmon salad.
+A great way to cool off is with this cold salmon salad.
 Properly prepared, salmon is one of those foods that tastes just as good cold as hot.

-Of course two most important things to remember when preparing any fish is to use the freshest fish possible (or cook as soon as you defrost frozen fish) and to not over-cook it!
+- use the freshest fish possible (or cook as soon as you defrost frozen fish)

-While you can use leftover cooked salmon from a summer barbecue for this recipe, it’s easy enough to poach salmon and you have better control as to how much it is cooked.
+While you can use leftover cooked salmon from a summer barbecue for this salmon salad recipe, it’s easy enough to poach salmon and you have better control as to how much it is cooked.

 Salmon Salad RecipePrint

 Salt and chill the salmon fillet first, before prepping the other ingredients.